NuMCMCTools/NuMCMCTools/README.md

 indicates that the prior for Theta23 is uniform in $\sin^2\theta_{23}$.

-The file additional contains a citation to the original analysis that produced the chain.
+The file additionally contains a citation to the original analysis that produced the chain.

 There may be additional information contained in the file; please see